 - a) Issued when: A violation of the rules is occurring due to either the ongoing construction of an unauthorized encroachment or an ongoing unauthorized modification of a permitted encroachment.
-A Stop Work Order may be posted on-site prior to the issuance of a Cease and Desist Order.
-The Cease and Desist Order is used to maintain the status quo pending formal proceedings by IDL to rectify the violation. - b) Issued by: The director. - c) Issued via: Both U.S. Postal certified mail, which provides a signed and dated return receipt, and regular U.S. mail.
-See attachment 23 for an example.
+A Stop Work Order, ENC-025 may be posted on-site prior to the issuance of a Cease and Desist Order.
+Please ask for assistance from the Program Manager and Legal Staff to issue a Stop Work Order.
+The Cease and Desist Order is used to maintain the status quo pending formal proceedings by IDL to rectify the violation.
+A written Cease and Desist Order consists of a short and plain statement of what the violation is, the pertinent legal authority, and how the violation may be rectified (IDAPA 20.03.04.080.01). - b) Issued by: The Area Manager or executive staff, after the Order has been reviewed by the Program Manager, Legal Staff, and the Resource Specialist. - c) Issued via: Both U.S. Postal certified mail, which provides a signed and dated return receipt, and regular U.S. mail.
+See Sample Cease and Desist Order, ENC-026 for an example.